 The Chesapeake bay is in trouble.
 Its health has been in decline ever since man moved to its shores in great numbers to enjoy its natural beauty and bounty.
-It is a bounty that is steadily shrinking, and the oyster population is at a small fraction of what it once was: the effort to remove oysters from the water for human consumption has far surpassed the ability of the oysters to naturally replenish their numbers.
+But that bounty has been steadily shrinking, and the oyster population is at a small fraction of what it once was.
+Efforts to remove oysters from the water for human consumption has far surpassed the ability of the oysters to naturally replenish their numbers.
 It has also surpassed any expensive human efforts to put oysters back into the water.

 At Marinetics / The Choptank Oyster Company, we believe one possible solution to this problem is oyster aquaculture.